C2SM/git-course/advanced/slides/slides.md

   - **Subtrees** - an alternative that copies content into the parent instead

 <!--
-Start with the concrete case rather than the abstraction: a climate model that pulls in a shared physics package or an I/O library maintained by a different group.
-You want a specific, reproducible version of that dependency, and you do not want to copy its source into your repository.
+- Start with the concrete case, not the abstraction: a climate model pulling in a shared physics package or an I/O library from another group
+  - Want a specific, reproducible version - don't want to copy its source into your repository

-Say plainly that we teach submodules because that is what C2SM code uses.
-If they work with ICON or similar, they will meet submodules whether they like them or not.
+- Say plainly: we teach submodules because that's what C2SM code uses
+  - If they work with ICON or similar, they'll meet submodules whether they like them or not

-Subtrees get one sentence only: they exist, they copy content in instead of pointing at it, we are not covering them today.
+- Subtrees get one sentence only: they exist, they copy content in instead of pointing at it, not covered today -->
--->

 ---